ortufte/humanity-helps-frontend/notes.md

 1. fetch requests: GET all sites on page load, GET narrow sites by zipcode, POST enter a new site
 2. now creating site, upon click of crate site button, pop up will appear allowing user to add items and schedule.

+3. show sites as cards, click for more info, show in modal?